 - Reducing no-shows – this may mean offering visits via telehealth (which has been proven to reduce no-shows), using appointment reminder software, and implementing a cancellation policy if you have clients who routinely miss their appointments.

 - Managing payments – billing software will reduce the burden on you as you know that appointments can be accurately invoiced and have the best chance of prompt and full remuneration (either by the client or a third-party payer).
+If you feel uncomfortable about billing, remember that if your practice isn’t profitable, you won’t be able to stay open, and you won’t be able to offer assistance to your clients.

 4. Changing Healthcare Legislation